leo-arch/fnf/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/fnf.svg)](https://repology.org/project/fnf/versions)

-**FNF** is availible in multiple package repositories.
+**Fnf** is availible in multiple package repositories.
 If not packaged for your system, perform a manual installation as follows:

 ```sh
 mkdir build && cd build